tbretl/ae353-sp21/docs/projects.md

 ![Image of drone](./images/drone.png)

+In particular, your drone will be racing with other drones.
+You will need to take care not to run into these other drones, as collisions may cause drones to crash.

-The motion of the system is governed by ordinary differential equations with the following form:
+The motion of each drone is governed by ordinary differential equations with the following form:

 $$\begin{bmatrix} \dot{p}_x \\ \dot{p}_y \\ \dot{p}_z \\ \dot{\phi} \\ \dot{\theta} \\ \dot{\psi} \\ \dot{v}_x \\ \dot{v}_y \\ \dot{v}_z \\ \dot{w}_x \\ \dot{w}_y \\ \dot{w}_z \end{bmatrix} = f\left(p_x, p_y, p_z, \phi, \theta, \psi, v_x, v_y, v_z, w_x, w_y, w_z, \tau_x, \tau_y, \tau_z, f_z \right)$$